 Lara has an undergraduate degree in Political Science from DePaul University and a Master of Arts degree in Public Policy from the Harris School of Public Policy at the University of Chicago.
 She currently lives in Chicago with her husband Brendan.

 Jen McMillin is a non-profit and public administration professional from Decatur, Illinois.
-She is currently the Chief Development Officer at Girl Scouts of Central Illinois, working out of the Springfield and Decatur offices.
+She is the Executive Director of Mini O’Beirne Crisis Nursery, a nonprofit organization in Springfield, Illinois that prevents child abuse through 24 /7 free emergency childcare.
 Growing up in southwestern Illinois, Jen got her political start as a public speech competitor with the Southwestern FFA Chapter, advocating for the legalization of industrial hemp.
 From there, she attended the University of Illinois – Springfield, where she received both her Bachelor of Political Studies and Masters of Public Administration.